Divide-By-0/ideas-for-projects-people-would-use/README.md

 These ideas, as far as I know, don't exist yet (or have done a poor job with SEO on Google).
 These are also ideas I desperately wish I could have tried at least once, meaning many others probably have as well.
 It's difficult to stay motivated coding or on a side project when you don't know if people will use it, or if your end goal is solving a solved problem.
 This list aims to fix that.

 If you make any of these, let me know and I can credit you in contributors!

 If you make them and they're open source, I can help brainstorm relevant communities or users.

-If I particularly like a certain quality of implementation and you fully ship the project, I can award free hosting and small cash prizes ($100).
-This is at my discretion so people don't "game" the system or feel cheated; the point is to build the project for the learning and self-satisfaction, not the grant -- the money is just so it can continue to exist :).
+If I particularly like a certain quality of implementation and you fully deploy the project publicly, I can award free hosting and small cash prizes ($100).
+This is at my discretion so people don't "game" the system or feel cheated; the point is to build the project for the learning and self-satisfaction, not the grant -- the money is mostly just so it can continue to exist :).

-Stay tuned -- this list will reach at least 100 ideas, as I have several hundred in my list (the majority of them patently riduculous and not a good use of anyone's time to read).
+Stay tuned -- this list will reach at least 100 ideas, as I have several hundred in my list (the majority of them patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
 They include apps, webapps, and chrome extensions.
-Would appreciate idea credit to Divide-By-0/linking back to this repo!
+Would appreciate idea credit to Divide-By-0 and linking back to this repo if possible!

 ## Index